 Launched at the NHS Confederation conference by Simon Stevens on 15 June 2017 and as part of NHS England’s commitment to the Five Year Forward View, NHS England has developed the Innovation and Technology Payment (ITP) 2018/19.

-Successful innovation or technology themes have been identified through a competitive process and the four innovations on this year’s ITP are:
+Successful innovation or technology themes were identified through a competitive process and the four innovations are:

 - HeartFlow – Advanced image analysis software that creates a 3D model of the coronary arteries and analyses the impact that blockages have on blood flow to rapidly diagnose patients with suspected coronary artery disease.
 The use of the device can avoid the need for invasive investigations such as coronary angiography, usually carried out under local anaesthetic, where a catheter is passed through the blood vessels to the heart to release a dye before X-rays are taken.
 NICE estimate up to 35,000 people per year could be eligible.

 - Plus Sutures – A new type of surgical suture – stitching – that reduces the rate of surgery-linked infection (surgical site infection) such as MRSA, through the use of antimicrobial suture packs.
 There were 823 cases of MRSA reported in the NHS in 2016/17.

 - Endocuff Vision – A medical device which attaches to the distal end of an endoscope that improves colorectal examination for patients undergoing bowel cancer tests.
 Bowel cancer is the fourth most common cancer in England with 34,000 people diagnosed each year.
 For every 1,000 people screened for cancer, it is estimated that six cases could be avoided thanks to early detection through the use of this device.

 - SecurAcath – A device to secure catheters that reduces the infection risk for patients with a peripherally inserted central catheter.
 The use of this equipment helps to reduce the time taken to care and treat dressing changes.
 This type of catheter is normally used in people needing intravenous access for several weeks or months in both inpatient and outpatient settings.
 NICE estimate up to 120,000 people per year could be eligible.